Photograph 23, showing the operation, may cause some confusion but having so much

 The next stage is to finalise the steady's shape.
 Mount it onto the worktable and

-under the steady to allow the cutter to pass fully through.
+steady to allow the cutter to pass fully through.

 The next stage is to drill and tap the holes for securing the steadies arms, but